rebuy-de/rb-forms-barcode/README.md

 ## Usage

 1. Create an instance of the `BarcodeScanner` class.
 Dont forget to give it a height and width.
-2. Register an EventHandler for the `BarcodeScanner.BarcodeFound` event.
+2. Register an EventHandler for the `BarcodeScanner.BarcodeChanged` event to receive the detected barcodes.

+For a hands on experience it is recommended to [take a look at the sample application](#Sample).

+### Please note

-The scanning kicks in as soon as the element is visible on screen and stops when the view is not visible or the page holding the element gets removed from the stack.
+The scanning starts as soon as the element is visible on screen and stops when the page holding the element gets removed from the stack.

+The library tries to handle the basic camera control automagically.
+This includes starting/halting the preview and more important opening and releasing the camera when navigating to a page or removing it from the stack.

+Given the complexity of apps there are a lot of combinations that prevent a reasonable automatic control of the camera.
+For example when [sleeping](Sample/Sample.Pcl/Pages/ScannerPage.xaml.cs#L18)/[resuming](Sample/Sample.Pcl/Pages/ScannerPage.xaml.cs#L19) the device, when the [page gets disposed](Sample/Sample.Pcl/Pages/ScannerPage.xaml.cs#L74-L76) without notifying the view or another page get pushed onto the stack.

+Thats why you should weave in camera control code into the logic of your app by utilizing the offered bindings.
+Not doing so might lead to bad performance or unexpected camera exceptions.

+Do's:

+* Disable the preview when you add a page to the navigation stack.
+* Disable the camera when the page gets removed from the stack.
+* Disable the camera when sleeping the device.
+* Ensure that only one instance at at time is active.

 ### Bindable properties and events

+All events are also available as `Command`s, the appropriate fields are suffixed accordingly.
+E.g. the command for `BarcodeChanged` event would be `BarcodeChangedCommand`.

 What | Type | Description
 ---- | ---- | -----------